By Martyn Richard Jones

-Unfortunately far too many management consultants’ ideas of the world are delusional, and even worse, some business organisations take up these ideas as if they had some actual link with marketplace realities.
+Unfortunately, far too many management consultants’ ideas of the world are delusional, and, even worse, some business organisations take them up as if they had an actual link to marketplace realities.

-Contrary to some published opinion, using a data warehousing strategically means that the data warehouse contributes to the coherent actions that form strategy.
+Contrary to some published opinions, using a data warehouse strategically means it contributes to the coherent actions that form a strategy.

-Strategic data warehousing is not essentially about manoeuvring, planning or manipulation as end goals, it’s about action, in which the strategic, tactical and operational have their own spaces, and therefore they are terms that hold significance and meaning, and they should not be relegated to the category of meaningless management consulting talismans, trinkets and lucky charms.
+Strategic data warehousing is not essentially about manoeuvring, planning, or manipulation as end goals; it’s about action, in which the strategic, tactical, and operational have their own spaces, and therefore they hold significance and meaning.
+They should not be relegated to the category of meaningless management consulting talismans, trinkets and lucky charms.

 Some people also claim that strategy is a weapon, but I would also disagree.
 Strategy is not a weapon in any conventional sense.
-A weapon is an artefact, but strategy is how to overcome significant challenges and achieve significant objectives.
+A weapon is an artefact, but strategy is about overcoming significant challenges and achieving significant objectives.
 In this respect, Data Warehousing is a strategic tool, a strategic weapon, and an essential enabler of strategy, but it is not an organisational strategy in and of itself[2].

 [1] Accelerating Customer Relationships: Using CRM and Relationship Technologies [Taschenbuch]